 How can I prevent the flu?

 Vaccination is the best way to prevent the flu.
 Flu viruses change and new strains of flu often appear.
 Flu vaccine is made to protect against the strains of flu most likely to make people sick each year.
 This is why flu vaccine must be repeated every year.
-People should get flu vaccine as soon as supplies are available.
 It takes a couple of weeks to get protection from the vaccine.
+For most people, September and October are good times to get vaccinated, before flu viruses start to spread.

 Who should get flu vaccine?

-Wake County Public Health encourages everyone to get vaccinated against the flu – especially children ages five and younger, and adults 65 and older – because they’re at greater risk of becoming seriously ill from flu.
+Wake County Public Health encourages everyone 6 months and older to get vaccinated against the flu – especially people at higher risk of complications if they get the flu.

 Which flu vaccine should I get?